Isle of Man: Business Environment

 Banking and Financial Services

-The scheme is open to individuals with a financial complaint against an Isle of Man firm that the firm has been unable to resolve.
+The scheme is open to individuals with a financial complaint against a Manx firm that the firm has been unable to resolve.